cyprieng/cyprien.io/src/content/blog/homelab.md

 ## Netgear Orbi RBK752

 I use it only as a wifi AP.
-I have used it for a while as my main router before the OPNsense but it was terrible.
+I have used it for a while as my main router before the OPNsense, but it was terrible.
 The configurations are very limited.
 The CPU goes off the roof all the time throttling the whole connection.
 But as an AP it does a decent job, here is a speedtest example done on my MacBook connected in Wifi to the Orbi: